Federalist Party: Embargo Act

-Madison administration
+War of 1812

 The nation was at war during the 1812 presidential election and war was the burning issue.
 Opposition to the war was strong in traditional Federalist strongholds in New England and New York, where the party made a comeback in the elections of 1812 and 1814.
 In their second national convention in 1812, the Federalists, now the peace party, nominated DeWitt Clinton, the dissident Republican Mayor of New York City and an articulate opponent of the war, who had followed his uncle George Clinton as the leader of the Clintonian faction after his death.
 Madison ran for reelection promising a relentless war against Britain and an honorable peace.
 Clinton, denouncing Madison's weak leadership and incompetent preparations for war, could count on New England and New York.
 To win, he needed the middle states and there the campaign was fought out.
 Those states were competitive and had the best-developed local parties and most elaborate campaign techniques, including nominating conventions and formal party platforms.
 The Tammany Society in New York City highly favored Madison and the Federalists finally adopted the club idea in 1808.
 Their Washington Benevolent Societies were semi-secret membership organizations which played a critical role in every northern state as they held meetings and rallies and mobilized Federalist votes.
 New Jersey went for Clinton, but Madison carried Pennsylvania and thus was reelected with 59% of the electoral votes.
 However, the Federalists gained 14 seats in Congress.